-The debate over gun control in the United States has waxed and waned over the years, stirred by a series of mass shootings by gunmen in civilian settings.
-In particular, the killing of twenty schoolchildren in Newtown, Connecticut, in 2012 prompted a new national discussion about gun laws.
-However, legislation that would have banned semiautomatic assault weapons was defeated in the Senate despite extensive public support.
+The debate over gun control in the United States has waxed and waned over the years, stirred by frequent mass shootings in civilian settings.
+In particular, the killing of twenty schoolchildren in Newtown, Connecticut, in 2012 reignited a national discussion about gun laws.
+However, legislation that would have banned semiautomatic weapons was defeated in the Senate despite extensive public support.

 Gun ownership in the United States is rooted in the Second Amendment of the Constitution: “A well-regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”

 The United States, with less than 5 percent of the world’s population, has 46 percent of the world’s civilian-owned guns, according to a 2018 report by the Switzerland-based Small Arms Survey.
 It ranks number one in firearms per capita.
 The United States also has the highest homicide-by-firearm rate of the world’s most-developed nations.
 But many gun rights proponents say these statistics do not indicate a causal relationship.

 However, the right to bear arms is not unlimited.
 The U.S. Supreme Court has upheld some firearms restrictions, such as bans on concealed weapons and on the possession of certain types of weapons, as well as prohibitions against the sale of guns to certain categories of people.
 The Gun Control Act of 1968 prohibits individuals under eighteen years of age, convicted criminals, the mentally disabled, dishonorably discharged military personnel, and others from purchasing firearms.
 In 1993, the Brady Handgun Violence Prevention Act mandated background checks for all unlicensed individuals purchasing a firearm from a federally authorized dealer.